Neminatha: Nomenclature

 The name Neminatha consists of two Sanskrit words, Nemi which means "rim, felly of a wheel" or alternatively "thunderbolt", and natha which means "lord, patron, protector".

-According to the Jain text Uttarapurana, as well as the explanation of Acharya Hemchandra, it was the ancient Indian deity Indra who named the 22nd tirthankara as Neminatha, because he viewed the Jina as the "rim of the wheel of dharma".
+According to the 9th-10th century CE Jain text Uttarapurana of Jinasena (Digambara monk), as well as the explanation of Hemachandra (11th century CE Śvetāmbara monk), it was the ancient Indian deity Indra who named the 22nd tirthankara as Neminatha, because he viewed the Jina as the "rim of the wheel of dharma".

 In Śvetāmbara Jain texts, his name Aristanemi came from a dream his mother had during pregnancy, where she saw a "wheel of Arista jewels".
 His full name is mentioned as Aristanemi which is an epithet of the sun-chariot.
 Neminatha's name is spelled close to the 21st tirthankara Naminatha.